aplater/Google-Scripts-Move-Rows-Automatically/README.md

 # Google-Scripts-Move-Rows-Automatically
 Using google scripts, move rows from one sheet to another

-This file has been modified from https://www.seerinteractive.com/blog/google-sheets-scripts/
+> This file has been modified from https://www.seerinteractive.com/blog/google-sheets-scripts/

-By: CHRISTINA BLAKE
+> By: Christina Blake

-See Section: Moving rows to a separate tab upon completion
+> See Section: Moving rows to a separate tab upon completion

 To use this modified script